Loading...

 tmux attach -t monitor

-Reattaching returns you to the exact session state.
-This is how you resume monitoring or long-running operations without restarting processes.
+Reattaching returns you to the exact session state so you can continue work without restarting processes.

-Step 5 : Create a new window inside tmux.
+Step 5 : Create a new window for log work.

 Action

-Step 6 : Rename the window to logs.
+Step 6 : Rename the current window to logs.

 Action